xandradx/ovirt-engine-disaster-recovery/README.md

 ## Assumptions ##

 * All the master Storage Domains for each Datacenter, has been replicated from site A to site B
 * There is an exact copy of the RHEV-M/Engine running on site B.
+* Please refer to next section.

 ## How does this work ? ##

-* TBD
+* This project try to implement Approach #2, presented on this slides DevConf.cz - 2014 [Disaster Recovery Strategies Using oVirt's new Storage Connection Management Features](http://www.slideshare.net/AllonMureinik/dev-conf-ovirt-dr)
+* The was to use 100% the API, but we needed to interact directrly with the database due to current pending feature to edit - Storage Connection, without setting the Storage Domains, in maintenence mode. - Reference [Updating a Storage Connection](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Virtualization/3.5/html/Technical_Guide/sect-Methods6.html)

 ## Installation Guide ##